kercre123/victor/docs/architecture/neuralNets.md

 ### Quick Summary

-* Forward inference through neural nets run as their own process, `vic-neuralnets`
+* Forward inference through neural nets runs asynchronously within the VisionSystem, via a `std::future`
-  - NeuralNetRunner is a sub-component of the VisionSystem which communicates with the underlying NeuralNetModel and abstracts away the additional level of asynchrony from the engine's point of view.
+  - NeuralNetRunner is a sub-component of the VisionSystem which communicates with the underlying INeuralNetModel and abstracts away the additional level of asynchrony from the engine's point of view.
   - We have wrappers for OpenCV's DNN module (deprecated), TensorFlow, and TensorFlow Lite (TFLite).
 TFLite is the current default.
   - We have our own ["private fork" of TensorFlow](https://github.com/anki/tensorflow), which has an `anki` branch with an `anki` subdirectory containing our special build scripts (e.g. for building a `vicos`-compatible version of TensorFlow / TFLite).
 * Parameters of the underlying network model are configured in their own section of [`vision_config.json`](/resources/config/engine/vision_config.json)